moveit/moveit_tutorials/doc/hand_eye_calibration/hand_eye_calibration_tutorial.rst

 a new sample will be added to the "Pose samples" list on the left side of the panel.
 If you expand a sample, you will see it contains two transforms, base-to-end-effector, and camera-to-target.

-Next, you can move the arm to a new pose using the "MotionPlanning" panel, and click "Take Sample" again.
-Alternatively, you can let the hand-eye calibration plugin plan a new pose by clicking the "Plan" button in the "Auto Calibration" section.
-After planning, click "Execute", and the robot will move to the new pose and automatically capture a new sample.
-If you are planning poses manually, be sure to include some rotation between each pair of poses, and don't always rotate around the same axis--at least two rotation axes are needed to unique solve for the calibration (see the Daniilidis paper, linked above, for the explanation why).
+Next, you can move the arm to a new pose using the "MotionPlanning" panel, and click "Take sample" again.
+Be sure to include some rotation between each pair of poses, and don't always rotate around the same axis--at least two rotation axes are needed to uniquely solve for the calibration (see the Daniilidis paper, linked above, for the explanation why).

+As you take manual samples, the robot joint states are recorded, so that the same poses can be used again to recalibrate in the future.
+The number of recorded states is shown to the right of the progress bar at the bottom of the panel, and the states can be saved to a file using the "Save joint states" button in the "Settings" section.

 Calculate a Calibration
 -----------------------
 Once you have collected five samples, a calibration will be performed automatically, and updated each time a new sample is added.
+The calibration will improve significantly with a few more samples, and will typically plateau after about 12 or 15 samples.
 The position and orientation will be displayed on the "Context" tab, as mentioned above, and the published TF will be updated as well.
 Click "Save camera pose" to export the calibration result.
 This will create a launch file with a static transform publisher containing the calibrated camera transform.